 America’s first McDonald’s, Caveman themed motel rooms, and a Giant Donut Hole…

 These were some of the wacky and unique places we were encouraged to find along our journey.
 We got a special presentation by Charles Phoenix.
 He’s the master of all things kitschy and Americana, as well as the author of Addicted to Americana.
 We were bummed we couldn’t stop at more because of time constraints, but we did find some pretty fun road trip stops.
 Best of all, we made it to the Giant Donut Hole…[ezcol_1third]

 Oh, and another really cool stop.
 Can you identify this home from a famous “vacation” movie?[ezcol_1half]

 Random Acts of Kindness

 While our guidelines for the #NiroRoadTrip included finding some unique road trip stops from Orange County to San Francisco and fully taking advantage of the functionality and efficiency of the new Niro Plug In Hybrid, we were also encouraged to perform some random acts of kindness along the way.
-To be completely honest, this became one of the biggest highlights of the trip for me and my riding partner, Clarissa.
-While dining at the Diners Drive Ins and Dives restaurant, we ended up finding a fun looking group of ladies who we learned were not only doing their annual holiday gift swap, but also preparing care packages for the homeless.
+To be completely honest, this became one of the biggest highlights of the trip for us.
+While dining at the Diners Drive Ins and Dives restaurant, we ended up finding a fun looking group of ladies.
+They were not only doing their annual holiday gift swap, but also preparing care packages for the homeless.
 We asked to join them and they welcomed us!
-35 bags and lots of laughs later, we are thankful for another incredible experience and some new friends from our journey!
+35 bags and lots of laughs later, we are thankful for another incredible experience.
+Not to mention some new friends from our journey!